liqotech/liqo/README.md

 Liqo is an open source project started at Politecnico of Turin that allows Kubernetes to seamlessly and securely share resources and services, so you can run your tasks on any other cluster available nearby.

-Thanks to the support for K3s, also single machines can participate,creating dynamic, opportunistic data centers that include commodity desktop computers and laptops as well.
+Thanks to the support for K3s, also single machines can participate, creating dynamic, opportunistic data centers that include commodity desktop computers and laptops as well.

 Liqo leverages the same highly successful “peering” model of the Internet, without any central point of control.
 New peering relationships can be established dynamically, whenever needed, even automatically.
 Cluster auto-discovery can further simplify this process.